 I had gotten four numbers out of seven, but I had him on my call logs, so no big deal.
-However, the guy had rubbed me wrong, and he went onto the fuck you list, and I had no intention of calling him back.
+However, the guy had rubbed me wrong, and he went onto the don't call back list, and I had no intention of calling him back.
 That didn’t matter, because he called again the next morning wondering where I was, and I agreed to come out the next day and spray his tree.
 I had quickly settled down after his call, and was a bit curious about the crusty old man needing a tree sprayed, and I was needing more tree spraying jobs.
 They pay real good.
 During the second call, I figured out he needed a spruce tree treated for beetle control, and his house number on the highway.
 What I didn’t know was where Pancho’s Tamales was, and that he lived on the business route, not the bypass, which I learned later.
 There were three highways coming off the main east and west highway after crossing underneath the freeway, and it was damn confusing to a newcomer.
 They had tripped me up more than once.
 So, the next morning I went to the right address on the wrong highway, and found myself in front of a trash hauling service with a sign that said Waste Disposal, not Pancho’s Tamales.
 I had already tried to give Santelli a call before driving ten miles east out of my way, and tried again from the locked entrance to the trash company.
 He never answered either call, and after the second call from the wrong highway, he was put right back onto the fuck you list.
 I was frustrated, and never thought to look up Pancho’s Tamales.

 Hours later he called back.
 I saw his number on the call log, and didn’t answer.
 Over the next several days, he called three more times.
-His wife called once, and left a voicemail to call her, but I was being stubborn, and I was smoking busy anyway, so I figured to utilize my ass-kissing lips where they would be more appreciated, but he caught me anyway.
+His wife called once, and left a voicemail to call her, but I was being stubborn, and I was smoking busy anyway, so I figured to utilize my ass-kissing skills where they would be more appreciated, but he caught me anyway.

 By the way, my name is Ricky Salter, and I had finally been able to sell my spraying service in Denver, and escape what had become a nasty rat race once and for all.
 I set up shop down south, and never looked back, and my business had taken off like a bottle rocket, and I was busy.
-Happy, too, and what I didn’t need was some old-time, ornery Italian attitude pissing me off.
+Happy, too, and what I didn’t need was some old-school, ornery Italian attitude pissing me off.
 Colorado is full of Italians, and I was used to the old-timer’s, old world traditions, which were often rude, demanding, and excessively cheap.
 Santelli was by no means the first waspish Italian I had ever dealt with during my many years in Colorado.
 Not all Italians are this way, especially the newer generations, but the old-country Italians were often ill-tempered, and could rub a buffalo nickel until it pissed in his hand, and then sell the piss.
 Came from the hard lives they had endured as immigrants.

 It was the following Thursday, and I was busy spraying weed preventer on a twenty-thousand square foot property in ninety plus degree temperatures, and I answered my phone automatically.